malikabdulhayee7/cloud--daily-abduls/README.md

 ## 📖 Overview

-**Daily Cloud Haiku** is an autonomous creative application built for the **AWS Builder Center Weekend Challenge: Set Your Creative App Free**.
+**Daily Cloud Haiku** is an autonomous creative application built for the **AWS Builder Center Weekend Challenge: Set Your Creative App Free**, and extended for the **Weekend Showcase Challenge** with a second, on-demand generation mode.

 As a DevSecOps engineer, my world is filled with infrastructure, deployments, logs, alerts, IAM policies, containers, and cloud services.
 This project turns that technical world into something small, creative, and reflective.